 Know Your Medicine

 Some drug packages have panels that you can scratch to reveal a PIN number.
-You can send text message to a toll-free number and receive a message stating if drug is genuine or fake.
+You can send a text message to a toll-free number and receive a message stating if the drug is genuine or fake.
 This is known as Mobile Authentication Service using Short Message Service (SMS)

 Use Reputable Pharmacies

 Well-known and reliable pharmacies are the best sources of genuine drugs.
 It is better to purchase medications from reliable and well-known pharmacies.
 They usually employ licensed pharmacists who can fill your prescription medication.
 It is not advisable to accept drugs that are not in the original package unless the prescription is filled by a licensed pharmacist.